bhvieira/bhvieira.github.io/publications/Intelligence.md

 {{publidetails .}}

 This paper stems from my Doctoral thesis, which was completed in November 2021.
-Human intelligence differences are a frequente object of study in neuroscience, particularly in neuroimaging studies.
+Human intelligence differences are a frequent object of study in neuroscience, particularly in neuroimaging studies.
 Along the years, the application of machine learning to the prediction of traits, e.g., behavior, phenotypes and demographics, became a widespread methodology to the study of neural bases of interindividual differences.
 From the earliest applications, the prediction of intelligence differences was already often included.
 Today, there is a large corpus of studies that corroborate that this prediction is, in fact, possible, with moderate levels of accuracy.